 To be accepted at Emmaus Hertfordshire, a person has to sign off all benefits with the exception of Housing Benefit, which goes to Emmaus Hertfordshire and helps to fund the community home.

-Most companions stay for at least a few months but some leave after a short time and others stay for years.
+Most people stay at Emmaus Hertfordshire for a few months but some leave after a short time and others stay for years.

 At Emmaus Hertfordshire, we know that it takes more than just a roof over someone’s head to help them overcome homelessness.
 That’s why, unlike hostels, companions are required to volunteer up to 40 hours per a week in our social enterprise, with two days off, a long weekend after three months, and a week’s holiday after six months.

 Volunteering covers work in our five second-hand shops, gardening, maintenance, van driving, collection and deliveries, stock sorting, kitchen work, upcycling, upholstery, and in our eBay room.